TeutonicTed/advanced-css-homework/README.md

         - about me
         - work
         - contact me
-    - Sample a potential employee's previous work, including a link to the deployed site.
+    - Sample a potential employee's previous work, including a link to the deployed site (embedded in image).
     - Previous work sample application image is larger than the four other images below it.
-    - Media queries allowing for a responsive layout to accommadate for viewport sizes (desktop & mobile).
+    - Using Flex CSS & Media queries to allow for a responsive layout for multiple viewport sizes (desktop & mobile).

 ## Link to Deployed Version